APPLICATION DEADLINES For Fall Semester:

 - Once you have completed each of the nine areas of the application, click the 'Submit Application' button.
 Before final submission, you can preview and print your application - you will not be able to revise your application after you submit it.
 You should also keep a copy of your application for your records.
 Use the BACK browser button to return to the summary/logout page (if needed).

-See the Application Checklist for a list of the items you will need to complete in order to successfully apply to CAP.
+See the individual program pages for requested supporting materials such as writing samples and portfolios.
+All applicants should submit one official copy of their transcripts from each institution attended EXCEPT for study abroad experiences.
 Please note that your application will not be considered until all of your application materials are received.
-Send your applications, transcripts, and supporting materials to:
+Send your supporting materials to:

 University of Colorado Denver